 Between 6-12 months of age, cattle spend time at stocker and backgrounder farms and ranches where they graze on a variety of pastures.
 Here they gain weight and convert forage and grass into lean protein.

-Brad Jones is a fourth-generation cattle rancher working the land his great grandfather farmed 100 years ago.
-Brad is the owner of Bluff Creek Cattle Company in Wiggins, Mississippi and is a certified Beef Quality Assurance (BQA) trainer, helping his own ranch and other ranches learn the best practices for animal health and handling.
+Brad Jones is a fourth-generation cattle rancher in Wiggins, Mississippi.
+Brad is the owner of Bluff Creek Cattle Company and is a certified Beef Quality Assurance (BQA) trainer, helping his own ranch and other ranches learn the best practices for animal health and handling.
 Brad has seen the benefits of BQA at home on his own ranch as well as those throughout the state who he has helped.

 “Beef quality assurance means being proactive, instead of reactive.
 It's looking ahead for the things we can do to make life easier for our animals, which will in turn make life a lot easier for us along the way, from a standpoint of our health, and nutrition, our handling practices, it just makes a lot of sense.”

 “It's about improving the beef industry as a whole along the way.
 It's about encouragement for us, and others around us, to take what we do every day, and continually seek to grow, and improve on.”

 “When I think about the Beef Quality Assurance Program and what it's done for us and what I see it doing for others around us, the right way is the only way in terms of taking care of our animals.”

 “When I hear somebody say beef comes from factories or use the term factory farming, I invite them to come and check out our 500-acre “factory” we have around here.
 We are multi-generational, and family based.
 Yes, there are things we do from a business and economic standpoint, where you might refer to us as a corporation at times.
 But what we do out here every day, feet on the ground, boots in the mud, you know, we are family farming at its core.”